jomsdev/MomentUDT/README.md

 auto another_year = year + ten_years_ahead;
 ```

-It is well known that we want to catch as many bugs at **compile time** as possible and the type system can help us with it.
+It is well known that it is better to catch as many bugs at **compile time** as possible and the *type system* can help us with it.

-The type system helps us to reason about our code in a more natural way.
+The *type system* helps us to reason about our code in a more natural way.
 Given the constructor:

 ```cpp
 Date(int, int, int);